armory/docs/content/en/scale-agent/install/install-agent-service-helm/index.md

 ---
-title: "Armory Agent Service Installation Using a Helm Chart"
+title: "Install the Armory Agent Service Using a Helm Chart"
 linkTitle: "Install Service - Helm"
 description: >
-  Use a Helm chart to install the Armory Agent service in your Kubernetes and Armory Enterprise environments.
+  Use a Helm chart to install the Armory Agent service in your Kubernetes and Armory CD environments.
 weight: 30
 ---